The Mad Hatters

-The Mad Hatters is a 1935 British comedy film directed by Ivar Campbell and starring Chili Bouchier, Sydney King and Evelyn Foster.
+The Mad Hatters (also known as The Mad Hatter) is a 1935 British comedy film directed by Ivar Campbell and starring Chili Bouchier, Sydney King and Evelyn Foster.
+It was written by Christine Jope-Slade, and was made as a quota quickie by British & Dominions Film Corporation.

+Preservation status

+The British Film Institute National Archive holds a collection of ephemera but no film or video materials.

 Plot

 After opening a hat shop together, two men fall in love with a French woman living next door.